onkobu/hygs/README.md

 # hygs
 How you grew smart – record of your projects, employers and skills.

-As an IT-guy I change frameworks and libraries like clothes.
-After >30years of experience in general and >20years as employee it piled up.
-So I wondered how I grew smart and took modern means of statistics to lift this hidden treasure.
+Have a single SQLite database with

+* companies – you worked for
+* projects – what you did in the past and currently do
+* capabilities – frameworks, tools and libraries you use, certificates you gained
+* skills – levels of experience
+* roles – what set of capabilities is needed

+And now combine them

+1. Insert the companies
+1. Fill in the projects
+1. Assign capabilities, skills and roles
+1. Query the views

+How many months you've been using an IDE?
+How fast you grew from a junior to a senior?
+How many years you worked in development compared to quality assurance/ testing/ architecture?

+# Database

+## Preconditions

+* get SQLite 3
+* optional get SQLiteStudio3, a UI for SQLite

-## Install it
+## Init Database

-You only need to load the DDL and DML of this repository:
+Load the DDL and DML of this repository (currently only in German):

 ```
 sqlite3 your_capability.db ".read db/install_de.sql"
 ```

-## Upgrade it
+## Upgrade Database

 Use the upgrade.sh-script, to let it iterate through the scripts your instance needs.
 It'll do a backup first, next to the already existing database.
-But to stay on the safe side:
+But to stay on the safe side it will:

 - copy your database
 - upgrade the copy